Kentico/xperience-by-kentico-algolia/docs/Custom-index-strategy.md

 }
 ```

 The `Url` field is a relative path by default.
-You can change this by adding this field manually in the `MapToAlgoliaDocumentOrNull` method.
+You can change this by adding this field manually in the `MapToAlgoliaJObjectsOrNull` method.

 ```csharp
 public override async Task<IEnumerable<JObject>?> MapToAlgoliaJObjectsOrNull(IIndexEventItemModel item)